2 Peter 1:10e

-“Therefore, brethren, be even more diligent to make your call and election sure, for if you do these things you will never stumble
+“Therefore, brethren, be even more diligent in making your call and election sure, for if you do these things you will never stumble.”

 for if you do these things

 “These things” are the character qualities of verses 5-7.
-This phrase occurs five times in following verse seven.
-They always refer to the qualities listed in verses 5-7.
+These words occur five times in verses that follow verse seven.
+They always refer to the list in verses 5-7.

 “Do” means to practice.
-We must practice our salvation (Joshua 1:8; John 13:17; James 1:22).
+We must practice our salvation (Jos 1:8; Jn 13:17; Jas 1:22).
 God expects us to do the things listed in verses 5-7.
-But it takes work to develop character qualities.
+It takes work to inculcate the character qualities of those verses.

 Do you work at those virtues for your life?
 We must get in shape spiritually.
 It takes exercise to develop spiritual muscle.
-Many Christians carry a great amount of spiritual flab.
+Many Christian carry a tremendous amount of spiritual flab.
 They cannot run the Christian life very well.
 They cannot gain momentum.

 you will never stumble

-“Stumble” means literally fall.
-We will not become a wretched Christian if we keep the character qualities of verses 5-7.
+“Stumble” is literally fall.
+We will not become wretched Christians if we keep the character qualities of verses 5-7.
 The New Testament often uses “stumble” for the carnal Christian.
 “Stumble” means to “fall” out of fellowship.
 God makes every provision to keep His children from failing.
-When we make our salvation real in our lives, God will keep us from stumbling spiritually.
+God will keep us from stumbling spiritually when we make our salvation real.

-“Therefore let him who thinks he stands take heed lest he fall.
-No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it” (1 Corinthians 10:12-13).
+1 Co 10:12-13, “Therefore let him who thinks he stands take heed lest he fall.
+13 No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.”

 And to present you faultless